-- 1. Turn the toggle switch marked "Power" to "On" and allow two minutes warm up. - 2.
-Set "Modulation Frequency" and "Compressor Speed" to their "Off" position. - 3.
-Set "Clutch, Marking" to "Marking Adjustment" position.
-Rotate the main scale until a small click is heard and extra weight is felt on the drive.
-Continue to rotate until the pointer is set within uncalibrated portion of scale, i.e. between 20000 c/s and 20 c/s.
-Then return clutch switch to "Off". - 4.
-Now turn main scale pointer until it is on the frequency of the line voltage (e.g. 50 or 60 c/s), checking that the frequency incremental scale is on zero.
-If not, set by "Frequency Increment" knob to this point. - 5.
-Set suitable deflection on the meter by tuning the knob marked "Output Voltage" to higher than center scale reading. - 6.
-Press "Power Frequency Beat" button and hold to "in" position and at the same time rotate "Frequency Scale Adjustment Fine" slowly, until a large fluctuation registers, slows up, and practically ceases on the meter dial.
-Two points may be found where this occurs, only one of which is correct and therefore a check as outlined in the following paragraph should be carried out, firstly releasing the "Power Frequency Beat" button. - 7.
-Turn the main scale pointer to 20 c/s and with the "Frequency Increment" knob reduce scale reading to -20 c/s or -30 c/s depending upon supply frequency in use.
-If the frequency is correct the meter needle will drop to zero indicating that the B.F.O. is properly tuned.
-If it does not reach zero, repeat procedure from item 4. - 8.
-Finally return "Frequency Increment" to zero.
-The B.F.O. is ready for use.
+- 1. Snap the toggle switch marked POWER to "on" and allow two minutes warm up. - 2.
+MODULATION FREQUENCY and COMPRESSOR SPEED to their "off" position. - 3.
+Turn main scale pointer until it is on the frequency of the line voltage (e.g. 50 or 60 c/s), checking that the frequency incremental scale is on zero.
+If not, set by FREQUENCY INCREMENT knob to this point. - 4.
+Set suitable deflection on the meter by tuning the knob marked OUTPUT LEVEL to higher than center scale reading. - 5.
+Press POWER FREQUENCY BEAT button and hold to "in" position and at the same time rotate FREQUENCY SCALE ADJUSTMENT FINE slowly, until a large fluctuation registers, slows up, and practically ceases on the meter dial.
+If the scale is widely out of tune, two points may be found where this occurs, only one of which is correct and therefore a check as outlined in the following paragraph should be carried out, firstly releasing the POWER FREQUENCY BEAT button. - 6.
+Turn the main scale pointer to twice the mains frequency (100 or 120 c/s) and if improperly tuned the meter needle will drop to zero indication.

-N.B.
-If a zero point cannot be found and is outside the range of the "Frequency Scale Adjustment Fine", re-align the variable capacitor marked \Coarse" with a screwdriver to give a suitable setting, which should occur at some point between 4 and 6 on "Frequency Scale Adjustment Fine".
+Then FREQUENCY SCALE ADJUSTMENT FINE must be re-aligned, but however, if the other zero point cannot be found and is outside the range of the FINE control, align the variable capacitor marked COARSE with a screwdriver to give a suitable setting, which should occur at some point between 4 and 6 on FREQUENCY SCALE ADJUST-MENT FINE.

-B. Operation Using the Output Terminals Marked "Load".
+B. Operation Using the Output Terminals Marked LOAD.

-Apply the following procedure:-
+Apply the following procedure:---

 - 1. Set-up and calibrate the oscillator as described in A. - 2.
-Place the "Matching Impedance" switch in a suitable position for the application.
+Place the MATCHING IMPEDANCE switch in a suitable position for the application.